The challenge: Too much time lost to admin

-The results: events that just work
+The results: Events that work

 A zero-friction launch